Celeb chef supports STEPS to success

 “It’s such a wonderful opportunity to support a charity that does really great things for the community,” says McLeod, who was born in Belfast but now calls Brisbane home.

 Scheduled for July 24 (COVID allowing), the fine-dining event has already stirred up plenty of support, with performers like Paulini also joining the line-up.

-During McLeod’s visit, the classically-trained chef took the time to look at two of STEPS Pathways College’s culinary spaces: the specialised kitchen where the students learn to cook, and the newly-built cafe where students can gain a range of real-world employability skills, work experience and on-the-job training in a supported space.
+During McLeod’s visit, the classically-trained chef took the time to look at two of STEPS Pathways College’s culinary spaces: the specialised kitchen where the students learn to cook, and the newly-built cafe.
+Here, students can gain a range of real-world employability skills, work experience and on-the-job training in a supported space.

-In the kitchen, McLeod watched the group of students cook local barramundi, with the budding chefs able to show off their skills and get some great positive feedback.
+In the kitchen, McLeod watched the group of students cook local barramundi.
+The budding chefs were able to show off their skills and get some great positive feedback.

-“It really highlighted that food and cooking is not only an important skill, it’s also an excellent communicator,” McLeod says.
+“It really highlighted that food and cooking is not only an important skill,” McLeod says.
+“It’s also an excellent communicator.”

-Later joining the students in the specialised cafe, Cafe on George, McLeod had the chance to try some of the college’s coffees and sandwiches, which the students had prepared specially to thank McLeod for his support.
+Later joining the students in the specialised cafe, Cafe on George, McLeod had the chance to try some of the college’s coffees and sandwiches.
+The students had prepared these specially to thank McLeod for his support.

-McLeod’s culinary skills are sure to be a huge drawcard for the STEPS Grand Winter Ball, with his career extending across multiple countries and Michelin-listed restaurants.
-To celebrate the students, the college, and the beauty of the Sunshine Coast, McLeod will be using locally-sourced ingredients to create dishes especially for the event.
+McLeod’s culinary skills are sure to be a huge drawcard for the STEPS Grand Winter Ball.
+His career extends across multiple countries and Michelin-listed restaurants.
+To celebrate the students, the college, and the beauty of the Sunshine Coast, McLeod will be using locally-sourced ingredients to create dishes for the event.

 Tickets to the STEPS Grand Winter Ball are now on sale.
-To join McLeod and raise money for a great cause, go to thestepsgrandwinterball.com to grab your tickets before they sell out.
+To join McLeod and raise money for a great cause, click here to book your ticket.